-My love of language and books has early childhood roots growing up in Connecticut.
+My love of language and books has early childhood roots.
 My mom was a Great Books discussion group leader and introduced enduring children’s works to me and my sister.

-At seventeen, several years after my family moved to Southern California, I celebrated my first byline for a recipe published in Sunset magazine.
+At age seventeen, I celebrated my first byline for a recipe published in Sunset magazine.
 Later writing credits would include Boulder Magazine, Centennial South Metro Denver Business, South Metro Denver Business, the Daily Camera, Nexus, Esprit Entrepreneur, the Longmont Times Call, and Natural Solutions (formerly Alternative Medicine), among others.

 I became an elementary school teacher after college (University of Denver) and later earned a master’s degree in the curriculum and instruction of gifted and talented students.
 For nine years I served as managing editor of the University Press of Colorado.

-My professional experience also includes planning educational forums, serving on and facilitating panels, chairing meetings, and bringing people together to fulfill mutual goals.
+My experience also includes planning educational forums, serving on and facilitating panels, and chairing meetings.
 Throughout my careers—from education and environmental advocacy to office and project management to writing, editing, and proofreading—precision, flexibility, and teamwork have been constants.